Edmonton Metropolitan Transit Services Commission: Phase one

 Phase one, pre-implementation, was in effect from the time that the interim board was formed until the commission was given ministerial permission to operate.
 During this time, the interim board focused on gaining provincial approval of the commission, drafting transition assessments and recommendations, and recruiting a CEO.

 Phase two

 Phase two, also known as "formation and set-up," was when the commission established its initial workforce, infrastructure, policies and procedures.
 Phase two lasted for the entirety of 2021 and into 2022, and included goals such as the creation of the commission's strategic and business plans, establishing lease agreements for transit-related facilities, and finalizing the regional service design.

 Phase three

 "Preparation for service deployment" occurred in phase three, which was expected to be in effect for the first half of 2023.
-This is when the commission would onboard the remaining resources needed for it to roll out regional transit services in spring or summer 2023.
+This is when the commission would on board the remaining resources needed for it to roll out regional transit services in spring or summer 2023.
 Key objectives of this phase included the development of a brand and marketing identity, transitioning all municipal transit services to EMTSC control by summer 2023 (with the exception of local ETS services), and planning fleet deployments.